Why you need an enterprise marketing taxonomy [and how to build one]

 2. When redundant information appears in your data set

 This happens when two similar or related systems of records have different schemas.
-For example, if an organization had a taxonomy for a content management system (CMS) and another taxonomy in its digital asset management (DAM) platform.
-Those two are closely related and there is an overlap of content (and metadata about that content), but the separate naming system creates a disconnect between the data sets.
+For example, if an organization had a content taxonomy for a content management system (CMS) and another taxonomy in its digital asset management (DAM) platform.
+Those two are closely related and there is an overlap of content (and content metadata), but the separate naming system creates a disconnect between the data sets.

 3. When your user starts experiencing problems

-When you lack a unified taxonomy across marketing systems and business users, your personalization is hindered too.
+When you lack a unified taxonomy across marketing systems and business users, your personalized content (and in relation, customer satisfaction) is hindered too.
 Improper tagging or naming of content can affect the user’s experience: information in the wrong place at the wrong time for the wrong user.

 4. When you observe problems with the search experience